rprouse/rprouse.github.io/resume.md

 ### Team Lead, NUnit Framework &middot; Dec 2013 &ndash; Present

 NUnit is an opensource unit-testing framework for all .Net languages.
-Rebooted the project and rebuild the community in 2014 then took over leadership of the project in 2017.
+Rebooted the project and rebuilt the community in 2014, then took over leadership of the team in 2017.

 ### Organizer & Speaker, CoderCamp Hamilton &middot; Oct 2014 &ndash; Present